Towel-grip Inverted Row

 Follow these step-by-step instructions to perform Towel-grip Inverted Row with proper form and technique.

-Keep your body in a straight line from head to heels to avoid sagging hips or arching the back.
+Straighten your arms completely, letting your body hang in a straight line from head to heels.

 Secondary Muscles